 These are vital elements in realizing the nation's goals to improve education.

 That’s why Toyota Family Learning was created.

-Toyota Family Learning is a multi-generational solution to educational challenges that responds to societal changes and opportunities.
-This modern-day movement, now in 10 communities nationwide, is a harbinger for Family Service Learning—families learning and achieving together and mentoring each other—and is a visible partner in environmental stewardship, financial literacy, volunteerism, and civic engagement.
+Toyota Family Learning has been a multi-generational solution to educational challenges that responds to societal changes and opportunities.
+This movement, which expanded into 16 communities nationwide, has been a harbinger for Family Service Learning—families learning and achieving together and mentoring each other—and a visible partner in environmental stewardship, financial literacy, volunteerism, and civic engagement.

 This 6-year nationwide initiative, led by NCFL and funded by Toyota, was created to address educational needs and provide opportunities for low-income and ethnically diverse families to roll up their sleeves and build stronger communities.
 NCFL knows that when children and families solve community issues together, they are simultaneously learning and applying 21st-century college and career readiness skills.

 - Grants for communities to fund online and offline intergenerational learning programs for vulnerable families, built on four cornerstones: Parent Time, Parent and Child Together (PACT) Time®, Family Service Learning, and Family Mentoring